 Gyroscopes and accelerometers are essential to motion tracking, a standard feature that is necessary for most augmented reality mobile app development.
 Improved motion tracking lets developers construct more immersive and realistic augmented reality experiences.

 With the release of the iPhone X, the market for consumer AR applications is likely to expand.
-Using ARKit, Apple’s custom software development toolkit, it’s now easier for AR app developers to build augmented reality apps for iOS.
-The iOS 11 update ensures that even other versions of the iPhone including iPhone 8/Plus, iPhone 7s and iPhone 6s will be able to support AR apps.
+Using ARKit, Apple’s custom software development toolkit, it’s now easier for AR app developers to build augmented reality apps with iPhone X. The iOS 11 update ensures that even other versions of the iPhone including iPhone 8/Plus, iPhone 7s and iPhone 6s will be able to support AR apps.
 Here are some of the types of AR apps that could appeal to users:

 ● Augmented reality indoor navigation apps